ppizarror/pygame-menu/docs/_source/create_menu.rst

 ==============================================  ========================

-The content of the menu can be centered vertically after all widgets have been added by calling the method :py:meth:`Menu.center_content`:
+The content of the menu can be centered vertically after all widgets have been added by calling the method :py:meth:`pygame_menu.Menu.center_content`:

 .. code-block:: python
     :emphasize-lines: 7